effektif/user-docs/docs/settings.rst

 Organization settings
 =====================

-In Effektif, your organization represents a collection of Effektif users - typically a company - together with all their data in Effektif.
+In Signavio Workflow, your organization represents a collection of Signavio Workflow users - typically a company - together with all their data in Signavio Workflow.
 People outside your organization cannot see your organization’s data.
-After you log into Effektif, you see all the data inside one particular organization.
+After you log into Signavio Workflow, you see all the data inside one particular organization.
 If you belong to multiple organizations, you can switch between organizations by selecting a different organization under your name in the top right corner.

 Use the Organization settings page to set-up users and groups,